 The easiest way to take screenshots on Windows 10 is to press “Windows + Print Screen” on the keyboard.
-The screenshot will be saved under the Pictures folder.
+The screenshot will be saved under the Pictures folder in your Windows PC.
 Apart from that, there are multiple other ways which you can find in this article.

 Q. Can I Take a Screenshot on My Desktop?

 Yes.
 You can use the same methods mentioned above to take a screenshot on a Windows desktop.